Troubleshoot issues writing data

 message property of the response body may contain additional details about the error.

-If some of your data did not write to the bucket, see how to troubleshoot rejected points.
+If your data did not write to the database, see how to troubleshoot rejected points.

-If you notice data is missing in your bucket, do the following:
+If you notice data is missing in your database, do the following:

 - Check the